 \section{Method}

-In this section, we present our method, which is composed of three components: the Prompt Proposer, the Prompt Evaluator, and the Prompt Improver.
+In this section, we present our method, which is composed of three components: the Example Proposer, the Prompt Evaluator, and the Example Improver.
 Each component is instantiated as a frozen LLM with a distinct role in the overall pipeline.
-Our final prompt consists of the hand-crafted instruction proposed by \cite{zhang2022opt}, concatenated with the in-context examples produced by our optimization procedure.
+Our final prompt consists of the hand-crafted instruction proposed by \citep{zhang2022opt}, concatenated with the in-context examples produced by our optimization procedure.

 \paragraph{Example Proposer.} The Example Proposer is responsible for generating initial candidate examples.
 It receives a task-specific initial instruction and produces a set of examples accordingly.
 To ensure coverage and robustness, the generated examples are deliberately diverse in both topic and length.
 Each example is then subject to a subsequent replace/drop/keep decision.
 The prompt for the Example Proposer is given in Appendix \ref{sec:prompt_generator}.